DURATION

 London Coliseum Read more

 The London Coliseum is among the West End’s most prestigious theatres and serves as the home of English National Opera.
 Opened in 1904, it features a striking Edwardian Baroque façade and one of the widest proscenium arches in the city.
-With a capacity of approximately 2,300, it’s renowned for its superb acoustics and unobstructed sightlines.
+It’s renowned for its superb acoustics and unobstructed sightlines.
 Over the decades, it has staged acclaimed productions including Carmen, The Magic Flute, La bohème, The Mikado, and Akhnaten, cementing its status as a cultural landmark and a must-visit venue for opera enthusiasts.

 The London Coliseum seating plan will help you find the best seats in the theater.